rladies/meetup-presentations_east-lansing/README.md

 *So, please join us and bring your R-family & R-friends!*

 ## How to be in touch?
 Access our presentations, R scripts and more on our Github account and follow us on twitter to stay up to date about R-Ladies news!
-Join the meetup group to be notified of the **first meeting on July 25!**
+Join the meetup group to be notified of upcoming meetings!
+Our **kick-off meeting is scheduled for July 25!**

 * Meetup: https://www.meetup.com/rladies-east-lansing/
 * Twitter: [@RLadiesELansing](www.twitter.com/RLadiesELansing) & [@RLadiesGlobal](www.twitter.com/RLadiesGlobal)